41 Guilt-Free Super Bowl Snacks

 The Super Bowl is all about football, booze, commercials — and most importantly — snacks.
 Don’t worry, just because we say guilt-free doesn’t mean we did away with the wings and chili.
-To make sure you have enough healthy snacks to last through the halftime show (Destiny’s Child is performing!), we’ve rounded up 31 of our favorites — from chips and dips, to meatballs, quesadillas, and sweet treats to blitz your party-goers.
+To make sure you have enough healthy snacks to last through the halftime show (What's Bruno Mars going to wear?!), we’ve rounded up 31 of our favorites — from chips and dips, to meatballs, quesadillas, and sweet treats to blitz your party-goers.

 1. Chips and Broccamole